PennLINC/qsirecon/docs/models/pyafq.rst

 from diffusion MRI data.
 It implements a pipeline that includes tractography, delineation of tracts based on anatomical constraints, and the extraction of diffusion metrics along the length of the tracts for the purpose of tractometry. pyAFQ is designed to be flexible and extensible, allowing researchers to customize analyses and integrate with other neuroimaging software.
-It supports various diffusion models and metrics, facilitating comprehensive studies of white matter microstructure and connectivity.
+For example, in `qsirecon` it can accept as input tractography or maps of tissue properties that were generated with other pipelines.
+It also natively supports various diffusion models and metrics, facilitating comprehensive studies of white matter microstructure and connectivity.
 The software is actively maintained and widely used in the neuroimaging community, with contributions from multiple